 A Stressful Lifestyle and Poor Food Choices Reduce Stomach Acid

 You may think that stress would increase stomach acid, but it actually lowers it.
-This is why many people in high stress jobs have a bottle of Tums sitting on their desk.
-Low stomach acid not only leads to uncomfortable heartburn, it can also cause bloating, gas, constipation, thinning hair, brittle nails, and hormone issues as well.
+This is why many people in high-stress jobs have a bottle of Tums sitting on their desk.
+Low stomach acid not only leads to uncomfortable heartburn, but it can also cause bloating, gas, constipation, thinning hair, brittle nails, and hormone issues as well.

 Taking heartburn meds further lowers our stomach acid levels.
 By making the stomach more alkaline, it FEELS like the heartburn is going away, but antacids don’t keep stomach acid from getting into the esophagus.
 Keep in mind too that food does not digest well in an alkaline environment.
 This is why people often experience gas and bloating while on heartburn medications.